 You are about to find out the most incredible off the beaten path in Florida that will just blow your mind!
 From kayaking on the natural springs, to caves, waterfalls, reefs and all between.
-I am about to introduce you the Best Hidden Gems in Florida that only some locals know about.
+I am about to introduce you the best hidden gems in Florida that only some locals know about.
 Are you ready!?

 Florida is a Dream Destination, because of its diversity.
 Here you can explore natural springs, swim with manatees in the wild, and, explore the second largest mangrove in the world, the Ten Thousand Islands.
-Also, to your surprise, you will find waterfalls, reefs, and caverns in Florida!

 You might also be interested in: